ANZAzureDevs/New-Breakpoint/README.md

 You can watch all our episodes via our playlist on [Microsoft Australia's YouTube Channel](https://aka.ms/new-breakpoint/playlist) or join our ongoing conversation on Twitter [@MicrosoftAUDev](https://twitter.com/microsoftaudev).

+We would like to acknowledge that we record the show on the traditional lands of the Gadigal people of the Eora nation, and have guests from around Australia who join us from the traditional lands of their local people.
+We pay our respects to Elders past, present and future.

+***

+## 2021-04-29 - Episode 9: The Great Debate!
+Tabs versus Spaces!

+If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/OzSv4ae6-Xo).

+So, do developers who use tabs take four or eight steps at a time, or do developers who use spaces care more for accuracy than tabs-based developers?

+In this episode we revisit this age-old debate that has existed since bugs were physical insects found in computers!
+What team are you on?

+Team Tabs and Team Spaces will debate the merit and drawbacks with each other's white space insertion method... watch out for sneak attacks and unexpected counter-points!

+Do you get paid more for coding in spaces or tabs?
+Can we answer that in 15 minutes?!

+Perhaps you can find further answers in our monthly developer newsletter?
+Sign up here: https://aka.ms/DevNewsletterJoin

+Microsoft Build is coming up May 25 - 27.
+It's free, so make sure to register so you can attend our special show! https://aka.ms/build

 ***

 ## 2021-04-22 - Episode 8: Building resilient applications with Azure SQL Database